A COLLECTIVE BARGAINING AGREEMENT BETWEEN

 Staff who are required by the Employer to travel between work sites will be considered to be on work status while traveling between the work sites.

-Effective with the 2013-2014 appointment year (July 1, 2013), each returning bargaining unit employee who was employed on April 30, 2013, as a bargaining unit employee shall receive, in addition to existing base salary, a two percent (2%) increase to be added to the employee's base salary for the appointment year 2013-2014.
+Effective with the 2015-2016 appointment year (July 1, 2015), each returning bargaining unit employee who was employed on April 30, 2015, as a bargaining unit employee shall receive, in addition to existing base salary, a two and three-quarters percent (2.75%) increase to be added to the employee's base salary for the appointment year 2015-2016.

 Part-time employees, who are members of the bargaining unit, shall receive proportionate increases for each contract year as provided in Sections 3 and 4 for full-time employees.